bccp/nbodykit/docs/source/index.rst

     result = FFTPower(mesh, Nmu=5)

 with the measured power stored as the ``power`` attribute of the ``result`` variable.
-The algorithm result and algorithm meta-data, input parameters, etc can then be saved to disk as a JSON file:
+The algorithm result and meta-data, input parameters, etc. can then be saved to disk as a JSON file:

 .. code:: python